-Even if your home already has insulation, or other energy saving products, it still may not be as protected as you think, since many types are not effective against heat transfer due to emission.
-Plus, insulation loses effectiveness over time as it settles, and only 20% of houses constructed prior to 1980 have sufficient insulation*.
+Even if your home already has insulation, it still may not be as protected as you think.
+Many types of insulation are not effective against heat transfer due to emission.
+In addition, insulation loses effectiveness over time as it settles, and only 20% of houses constructed prior to 1980 have sufficient insulation.
+Let us give your home an evaluation.

-There are three ways that heat can be transferred in and out of your home:
+There are three ways that heat can transfer from your home.

 In the Delaware Valley region Attic insulation is recommended to be at least R38.